 “This final day of celebrating the Harvest, and Ingathering, therefore, pictures the final stage of God’s plan of salvation — the ‘Last Great Day,’ or the ‘Great White Throne Judgment’!
 It literally pictures the final day of ‘judgment’ and sealing those who will receive eternal life (compare Revelation 20:11–15), as opposed to those who will suffer the second and final death penalty (v.14–15).”
 (Hope of Israel)

 We see a foreshadowing of this end-time event with the annual Tabernacles Festival, which is organized by the International Christian Embassy in Jerusalem.
-This October, 5,000 Christians representing 85 countries celebrated it for the 36th consecutive year.
+In October of 2017, 6,000 Christians from around the world celebrated it for the 38th consecutive year.

 Jerusalem and the Divine Presence

 The Lord calls Jerusalem “My house” and promises that He will rebuild it (1:16).

 This is a clear assurance of His Divine Presence among His people in Jerusalem.
 Furthermore, He also promises that through His Divine blessing, He will return prosperity in many manifestations.